-The government are making funding available to all Local Authorities to cover businesses that might be affected by the lockdown from Thursday 5th November.
+The government are making funding available to all Local Authorities to cover businesses that might have been affected by the lockdown from 5th November to 2nd December 2020.

 In order to reduce social contact these measures are essential.
 However we know that businesses are the lifeblood of the communities we live in and we will do all we can to help them stay afloat during these extraordinarily difficult times.